Racheal-DeLaRosa-Personal-Website/my-personal-website/archive b09/README.md

 4. HTML/CSS/JavaScript files submitted via a GitHub repository

 ---

-04/13/2023 5:00 am - Add contact page and functioning form

 04/12/2023 3:00 pm - Added Flex grid to Portfolio page

-04/09/2023 9:00 pm - Updated portfolio page
+04/09/2023 9:00pm - Updated portfolio page

-04/09/2023 6:00 PM - actived JS alert for homepage only, psuedocoded script source on other pages. this pop seems redundant on every page
+04/09/2023 6:00PM - actived JS alert for homepage only, psuedocoded script source on other pages. this pop seems redundant on every page